frozenjava/EvilPortalNano/README.md

 # EvilPortal
 Evil Portal is a captive portal module for the [Hak5](https://www.hak5.org) [Wifi Pineapple](https://www.wifipineapple.com/).
-This is the repository for the [Wifi Pineapple Nano](http://hakshop.myshopify.com/products/wifi-pineapple?variant=81044992) and [Wifi Pineapple Tetra](http://hakshop.myshopify.com/products/wifi-pineapple?variant=11303845317).
+This is a clone of the repository [EvilPortalNano](https://github.com/frozenjava/EvilPortalNano) for the [Wifi Pineapple Nano](http://hakshop.myshopify.com/products/wifi-pineapple?variant=81044992) and [Wifi Pineapple Tetra](http://hakshop.myshopify.com/products/wifi-pineapple?variant=11303845317).
 If you have a Wifi Pineapple MKV you can find the code for that version [here](https://github.com/frozenjava/evilportal).

 ## Overview
+This version of the portal is able generate tokens and send those via mail (from template) and verifies those later.
+This brings new abilities.

+But requires you to setup:

+--> smtp settings on your pinapple. (smtp server infos needed) --> edit details of sender and subject of the mail in the MyPortal.php.
+(The sender and Subject for the user token mail) --> if needed replace the template.html (email template with your own | the template needs to have a string "TOKEN" !)

+Normal flow :
+User connects ---> enters email / pw ---> Internet

+New possible flow:
+User connects ---> enters email / pw ---> portal sends token ---> User enters Token ---> Internet

 ### Basic Portals
 Basic Portals allow you to create a simple captive portal page that is the same for everyone who visits it.
 This is useful if your needs don't involve different clients seeing different branded pages or pages with unique functionality to them.